Anne Hathaway

 Anne Hathaway as The White Queen

-Anne Hathaway portrayed the White Queen, a character she described as being drawn to her darker impulses, yet fearful of fully embracing them, yearning instead for an existence filled with light and joy.
-She lives in perpetual dread of losing control over herself.
-In one interview, she whimsically dubbed her character a "punk-rock pacifist and vegan."
+Anne Hathaway portrayed the White Queen, a character she described as tempted by her dark side but afraid to give in, longing instead for a life of light and joy.
+She's constantly terrified of losing control.
+In one interview, she playfully called her character a "punk-rock pacifist and vegan."

 The White Queen (Alice in Wonderland, 2010)

 The film garnered three Oscar nominations, winning two, in addition to receiving three Golden Globe nominations among numerous other accolades.
 Its box office earnings exceeded one billion dollars.
-Anne expressed genuine elation upon being invited to join the project, stating, "Tim Burton, Johnny Depp, and Helena Bonham Carter are like the coolest rock band ever, and suddenly they asked me to jam with them on this album."
+Anne was thrilled to join the project, saying, "Tim Burton, Johnny Depp, and Helena Bonham Carter are like the coolest rock band ever, and suddenly they asked me to jam with them on this album."

-Another intriguing role for Anne Hathaway was the lead in the drama "Love and Other Drugs" (2010), where she acted opposite Jake Gyllenhaal.
+Anne Hathaway took on another compelling role as the lead in the drama "Love and Other Drugs" (2010), starring opposite Jake Gyllenhaal.
 Her performance in the film earned her a Golden Globe nomination and a Satellite Award.
-For the first time, the actress appeared nude on screen, an experience she found challenging.
-She drew inspiration from actresses like Kate Winslet and Penélope Cruz, who had portrayed nudity with profound sensuality and remarkable dignity.
+The role marked the first time Hathaway appeared nude on screen, which she found challenging.
+She looked to actresses like Kate Winslet and Penélope Cruz for inspiration, both of whom had handled nudity with grace and dignity.

 A still from Love and Other Drugs